UBCC3/ACCDB-fullcalculations/README.md

 - **W4-17**: Martin's Weizman 2017 database [1,042 data in 5 subsets].

 PLEASE READ CAREFULLY THE "**HOW TO CITE**" SECTION BELOW WHEN CITING ANY OF THE DATABASES COLLECTED HERE!

-## Structure
-ACCDB is composed of the following directories:
-- **Automation**: Containing all snakemake file to automate calculations.
-- **Databases**: Main directory containing all the reference data (DatasetEval.csv), the list of the molecules pertaining to each database (Database.list), and the original citation (README.md) for all databases, organized in subdirectories.
-- **Geometries**: Containing all geometries for single-point energy calculations, in xyz file format (including charge and spin multiplicity).

-ACCDB contains 10,049 geometry files in xyz format that require single-point energy calculations.
-These calculations will result in 8,656 "traditional" unique reference data points.
-Two new large reaction energies databases have been obtained using automatic generation, based on W4-17 and Minnesota, containing further 36,275 "non-traditional" reference data points (27,140 in W4-17-RE, and 9,135 in MN-RE).

-The reference energies for each database or set are reported in a csv file named DatasetEval.csv (3 equivalent files are available in each directory, with reference energies in Eh, kcal/mol, and kJ/mol).
-In general, reference values have been obtained with high-level theoretical calculations, refer to each set for details.
-Each csv file also includes the stoichiometry coefficients and reference to the corresponding filename in the Geometries directory for each unique reference data point, and can be easily parsed for calculation of statistics.
-The list of the molecules pertaining to each database or set are also reported, and can be used to extract the relevant xyz files from the **Geometries** directory.

-A full description of each database or set is given in the README file in the **Database** directory, including credits to the original work where it was first introduced.
-Please do read each of them carefully, especially when citing the data in published scientific materials.
-In case you have any doubts about citations when using any of the databases reported here, please do give credit to the original work **before** giving credit to us and this work.
-Credit to ACCDB and TCC@FIT is appreciated, but credit to the original author(s) is mandatory.

-## Automation

-Automation of the jobs and calculation of the statistics is achieved through snakemake workflows.
-Refer to the README in the **Automation** directory for detailed instructions on how to use it, modify it, and extend it.

 ## How to cite:
 This work is published under GNU-GPL license and credit must be given to the authors of the original material, as appropriate.
 Most of the databases are collected from free sources on the internet, and we act only as a central repository for them.
 (If you are the author or the owner of one of such databases and want your data to be excluded from this repository, please do contact us, and we will remove it immediately.)